 To me, that’s an awesome area of opportunity.
 We can all cover Columbus music in our own unique, exciting and off-kilter ways, and there’s room for many publications to get their own perspective on the wide berth of music in Ohio’s capital city.

 One of these publications is 614 Music Club, a site of engaging playlists and longform interviews with music- and art-adjacent people in Columbus.
-The 614 Music Club head honcha Zakary Kolesar (she/her) has quickly built a reputation as a damn good interviewer and artist profiler.
+The 614 Music Club head honcha Cassandra Kolesar (she/her) has quickly built a reputation as a damn good interviewer and artist profiler.
 She’s interviewed everyone from major-label/chart-topping artists to my friends in the neighborhood, and done a fantastic job while doing so.
 I particularly enjoy her conversations with non-artist figures in the music scene, including tour managers, photographers and pizza wizards.

 It’s humbling and important to remember just how many people make music in Columbus possible, and so I greatly admire and appreciate this angle of coverage.
 Furthermore, as both an artist and an interviewer, I can appreciate the perceptive and interesting questions she asks.

 But as I made my way through the interviews and material on 614 Music Club, questions of my own started to form – the sort that would normally emerge as I prepare for an interview.
-So when Zakary herself reached out to me to express admiration for my work as an interviewer, the idea hit me like a bolt of lightning: We’ve got to interview each other.
+So when Cassandra herself reached out to me to express admiration for my work as an interviewer, the idea hit me like a bolt of lightning: We’ve got to interview each other.

 And so, over the course of a very long Zoom conversation, that’s exactly what we did.
-Immediately following Zakary’s excellent and insightful conversation with me about my work as MC Freeman, I was excited to reverse our roles and ask her some questions.
+Immediately following Cassandra’s excellent and insightful conversation with me about my work as MC Freeman, I was excited to reverse our roles and ask her some questions.
 (I figure it’s got to be a nice change of pace to answer questions for a change – it certainly was for me.)
 My interview of her, much like hers of me, turned out to be longform, discursive and fascinating.

 As Columbus music writers, one thing we have in common is our shared origins at the Scripps College of Communication at Ohio University.
 Looking over your bio on your site, I was particularly struck by your decision to finish out your degree at Ohio State University and pursue your writing career here in Columbus.
 What drew you to the city to be a freelance writer, and what still keeps you here?